 Jonathan joined Watsi on July 1st, 2013.
 Two years ago, Jonathan became the 3240th member to automatically support a new Watsi patient every month.
-Since then, 2,598 more people have become monthly donors!
-Jonathan's most recent donation traveled 8,700 miles to support Goodluck, a playful six-year-old from Tanzania, to fund a removal of a dermoid lipoma.
+Since then, 2,811 more people have become monthly donors!
+Jonathan's most recent donation traveled 8,800 miles to support Sovann, 62-year-old rice farmer from Cambodia, to fund mobility restoring hip surgery.

 Goodluck is a six-year-old boy from Tanzania.
 He is the last born child in a family of three children and is currently in class two.
 Goodluck is a very active and playful boy who loves playing football with friends.
 His mother is a livestock keeper and she is able to sell the milk she gets from her two cows and through this she is able to support her family.
 His father is in Kenya working as guard.
 Goodluck was born a healthy baby without any problem, but at the age of two months his parents noticed he had a small swelling on the upper side of his left eye.
 His parents thought it would disappear with time but to date, the swelling has not disappeared and it keeps increasing in size.
 If not treated, the mass will continue increasing in size and cause facial deformity, pain, and discomfort.
 Goodluck traveled to our medical partner's care center to receive treatment.
 On February 14th, surgeons will remove the mass.
 Now, Goodluck needs help to raise $689 to fund this procedure.
 Goodluck’s mother says, “The mass keeps growing.
 We are worried, please help treat our son.”